-Soothe irritated skin and replenish its moisture after sun exposure with this homemade after sun lotion with aloe and other calming ingredients that nourish the skin.
+Soothe irritated skin and replenish its moisture after a day in the sun using this homemade after sun lotion that nourishes skin with aloe and other calming ingredients.

 When you’ve spent the day out in the sun, your skin tends to dry out more than it normally would.
 If you haven’t done a very good job of protecting your skin, and have allowed it to burn, you’ll need to be even more careful about what you use on your damaged skin.
 UV rays can cause the production of free radicals that can lead to cell damage and can prematurely age our skin.

-While an after sun lotion can't stop time, it can help provide some relief and can also replenish the moisture lost.
+While an after sun lotion can’t perform miracles and won’t be able to undo the damage you may have done to your skin when already sunburnt, it can help provide some relief and can also replenish the moisture lost.

 Because water is the main component of the lotion, moisture will be absorbed into the skin to help hydrate it.
-(To help increase that hydrating effect, especially if you have been out in the sun for a long time, it's a good idea to apply the lotion after you've rinsed off your skin in a cool shower with your skin still wet.)
-A lotion or gel is better than a body butter or solid lotion in cases like this one when extra hydration is needed.
-(An oil-based product without water can form a barrier that keeps your skin from getting the hydration it needs.)
+A lotion or gel is better than a body butter or solid lotion in cases like this where extra hydration is needed.
+(Oil-based products, without water, can form a barrier that keeps your skin from getting the hydration it needs.)

 Keep moisture in